 Submit an undergraduate transcript with either courses in Writing or courses that reflect English competence.

 International applicants who seek entrance to the U.S. with a student (F 1) visa must certify their capacity to meet the cost of tuition and fees, living expenses, as well as the cost of round-trip travel.
-The U.S. Immigration and Naturalization Service regulations governing F 1 student status do not permit UTS to send the I 20 form to the admitted student until this financial certification is on file with the Seminary.
+The U.S. Immigration and Naturalization Service regulations governing F 1 student status do not permit HJI to send the I 20 form to the admitted student until this financial certification is on file with the Institution.

 Notification of Acceptance